lextm/lextm.github.io/_posts/2018-9-19-wildcard-host-name-support-in-old-iis-releases.md

 ### Sitenotes

 The reverse proxy approach is slightly complex if we compare to wildcard host name support in IIS 10.
 Indeed, it takes more steps to set up, and it requires a few sites with no host name in their bindings, which might not look pleasant.
-Also when we compare the performance metrics, reverse proxy has more overhead (negligible in most cases).
+Also when we compare the performance metrics, reverse proxy has more overhead (but negligible in most cases).

 So, upgrade to IIS 10 if you can.
 Use the above steps only when you have to stick to an old release.